elasekness/RNASeq_workshop/Day3.md

 To perform a DESeq2 analysis we will need our Salmon sf files, our `tx2gene.txt` file, and a table that specifies the conditions associated with our samples (the experimental design).
 You can manually create the table in R, Excel (exporting as a tab-delimited text file), or in any text editor, such as `nano`.
-We'll create this file after we import our sf and tx2gene files.
+We'll create this file after we import our `sf` and `tx2gene.txt` files.

-If you haven't transferred your files from the VM to your computer, you can obtain copies of them here: [data-files](https://github.com/elasekness/RNASeq_workshop/tree/main/data-files)
+If you haven't transferred your files from the VM to your computer, you can obtain copies of them here: [data-files](https://github.com/elasekness/RNASeq_workshop/tree/main/data-files).
+Also, change to the directory where your files are located.
+For MACs, you can select the `change working directory` option from the pull-down menu of `Misc` in you **`R`** session.

 Import the `sf` and `tx2gene.txt` files with the `tximport()` function.